bico-media/bemplate/README.md

 Status: inspiration

-# Templating for blockchain content
+# Ideas for templating with blockchain content

 > Let's have a shared way of thinking about engaging templating engines for content on the blockchain.